campus-crime-watch/campus-crime-watch.github.io/README.md

 How it works:
 * the `ticker` element in `index.html` has the html for the ticker, and `main_page.css` gives the scrolling animation.
-* `feed.py` takes from a RSS news feed (e.g. https://stanforddaily.com/feed/), and parses it using `feedparser`.
-It then iterates the news entries to find relevant news (e.g. news with "Crime & Safety" tag), and takes the `title`, `date`, and `link` to create a dictionary:
+* `feed.py` takes from a RSS news feed (e.g. https://stanforddaily.com/feed/), parses it using `feedparser`, iterates the entries to find relevant news (e.g. news with "Crime & Safety" tag), and takes the `title`, `date`, and `link` to create a dictionary:
   ```
   {news: [
            {title: 'Example Title 1',